merc1er/bchtipbot/README.md

-FEE_ADDRESS  # the Bitcoin Cash address where you want to collect the fees FEE_PERCENTAGE  # how much fee you want to charge per tip (over $1) TOKEN  # is the Telegram API token for the development bot (not for prod)
+FEE_ADDRESS  # the Bitcoin Cash address where you want to collect the fees FEE_PERCENTAGE  # how much fee you want to charge per tip (over $1) TOKEN  # is the Telegram API token for the development bot (not for prod) ADMIN_LIST  # you may add your Telegram username to the list to use the admin commands
 ```

 ## Deployment